590 million people live below the poverty line in sub-Saharan Africa.

 By giving entrepreneurs access to micro loans, they were now able in invest in their businesses to help them grow and see profits.

 Vashti believes that we can all learn from the enterprising spirit of Deki entrepreneurs.
 We all have big dreams, but we don’t all have the opportunity to make them happen.

 By investing in Deki you will support an entrepreneur to work their own way out of poverty.

-The training programme is vital to ensure that all of our Deki entrepreneurs are well equipped to manage their loans confidently and responsibly.
+Together, with our field partner, IADES, we deliver vital workshops to all of our Deki entrepreneurs to ensure they are well equipped to manage their loans confidently and responsibly.
 We aim to give them all the tools that they will need in order to be successful in their business.

 Workshops include inventory management, customer relations, product promotion and the dangers of selling on credit.

 Running alongside the business training, IADES runs health and social issues workshops.
 During these workshops, community groups are taught about malaria prevention, water related diseases and women have a workshop about how to check for breast cancer and how to open up about their fears surrounding it.

 There are also regular women’s rights workshops and talks about the necessity of schooling for children and the importance of making regular savings.